picosnitch

 "DB text log": false, # Write connection logs to conn.log

-"DB write limit (seconds)": 10, # Minimum time between writing connection logs
+"DB write limit (seconds)": 10, # Minimum time between connection log entries

 # reducing time precision, decreasing database size, and increasing hash latency